formester/formester-site/content/blog/contact-forms-101-lead-generation-user-engagement-more.md

 ### Step 4: Design and Styling

-Navigate to the "Design" or "Style" section, on the right-hand side of the dashboard, to customize the appearance of your form.
+Navigate to the **Design** section, on the right-hand side of the dashboard, to customize the appearance of your form.
 You can choose colors, fonts, button colors, and other design elements that match your website's branding.

 ### Step 5: Set up Information Recall

 Information recall pre-populates certain form fields based on user input.
-Make sure to set up the information recall feature at appropriate fields to give your users a more tailored and personalized form-filling experience.
+Make sure to [set up the information recall feature at appropriate fields to give your users a more tailored and personalized form-filling experience](/features/information-recall/).

 ### Step 6: Form Settings

-In the "Settings" section, configure general settings for your form.
+In the **Settings** section, configure general settings for your form.
 Also under the Auto-responder Tab, you can set up notifications to receive an email whenever a user submits the form.

-You can also customize the "Thank You" message users see after submitting the form.
+You can also **customize the "Thank You" message** users see after submitting the form.

 ### Step 7: Integrations (Optional)